javiquinte/javiquinte.github.io/2-resume.md

 * co-PI of the new *International Research Training Group (StRATEGy)* (DFG 2015-2020) between the University of Potsdam and Universities of Argentina.
 * EUDAT2020
-* EPOS

 Teaching and supervising experience
 -----------------------------------
 * Invited Professor of the University of Buenos Aires.
-* Supervisor of Master Thesis and currently also supervising three Doctorands in Germany and Argentina.
+* Supervisor of Master Thesis and currently also supervising three PhD students in Germany and Argentina.

 Research Interests
 ------------------